 Normally when you read Indian recipes, they include a large number of spices in the ingredient list that many people don’t readily have on hand.
 So, I developed a recipe that uses curry powder, which contains a bunch of fragrant spices that have been ground up and mixed together in one handy package.

 This curry recipe uses evaporated milk, rather than heavy cream, to add creaminess and to tone down the spices a bit.
 Evaporated milk adds almost the same creaminess, but with much less of the fat and calories than heavy cream.

-Where to Buy The Best Chicken and Other Meat
+Where to Buy Organic Chicken and Other Meats

-ButcherBox is a popular monthly meat delivery service that delivers high quality, antibiotic- and hormone-free cuts directly to your door.
-Their meat selection includes free-range chicken, 100% grass-fed and grass-finished beef, and heritage breed pork.
+ButcherBox is a popular organic meat delivery service that delivers hormone-free and antibiotic-free cuts directly to your door.
+Their meat selection includes 100% grass-fed and grass-finished beef, free-range chicken, heritage breed pork, and wild-caught seafood.

-The meat arrives frozen and individually vacuum-packed in an insulated, eco-friendly box.
-The price works out to less than $6 per meal and the shipping is always free!
+The main reason why I love ButcherBox is because of the high quality of their meat.
+ButcherBox sells the cleanest, healthiest meat possible and it always tastes amazing.
+The meat arrives frozen and individually vacuum-packed in an insulated and eco-friendly box.
+The price works out to less than $6 per meal and shipping is free!

 This recipe freezes really well, so you could make a bit batch and then store some (or all) of it in the freezer.
 That way you can have chicken curry on-hand and ready to go on evenings when you don’t have time to cook dinner.
 Just remember to transfer it to the fridge a day or so in advance, so that it has time to defrost.